 Purpose of Liver Function Test (LFT)

 The liver function test is a panel of tests that tell you about the functioning of your liver.
 This is a blood-based test where a technician or a phlebotomist will take your blood sample to do the testing.

-Liver function test diagnoses the liver diseases by measuring the levels of proteins, liver enzymes and bilirubin in your blood.
+A liver function test diagnoses liver diseases by measuring the levels of proteins, liver enzymes, and bilirubin in your blood.

 The liver function test consists of testing multiple parameters that help in the evaluation, detection, and monitoring of liver diseases or damages.
 It includes the following parameters